wildfire updates & resources

 By Matt Wastradowski

 Emily Stimac, manager at The Thyme Garden, says the company's herb selection gets beyond the basics; sure, you'll find basil, mint, parsley, and other classic plants and seeds.
 But The Thyme Garden prides itself on cultivating a selection that attracts customers from all walks of life.
-“We grow a wide variety of very specialized plants-a lot of plants you won't find at your average nursery,” Stimac says.
-“People who are into medicinal herbs or really interesting or exotic herbs, that's what we do.”
+You'll find a wide variety of very specialized plants-a lot of plants you won't find at your average nursery including medicinal herbs or really interesting or exotic herbs.
+Many herbs they grow also get used in Eastern medicine, beauty treatments, exotic teas, and more.

 If the herbs initially brought customers to The Thyme Garden, the company's other offerings-a wide variety of plant-based items, an ongoing salmon restoration project, and well-attended events-kept them coming back.